 The Fred Simon Gallery Exhibition Program presents a select number of exhibitions that feature significant Nebraska artists.

-The gallery is located in the Nebraska Arts Council office in Omaha, on the Lower Level of 1004 Farnam Street.
+The Fred Simon Gallery is located in the Nebraska Arts Council office in Omaha, on the Lower Level of of the beautiful Burlington Building.

 December 13, 2019 – February 7, 2020